 Charles A. and Betti Friedel Saunders Endowed Presidential Scholarship in Theatre

-When he arrived in Austin, Charles rented a room in the Lord Only Knows (TLOK) house, sponsored by The University of Texas.
+When Charles arrived in Austin he rented a room in the Lord Only Knows (TLOK) house, sponsored by The University of Texas.
 The cost of room and board was $35 per month, the exact amount Charles earned working for the Legislative Reference Library.
-Betti rented a room in an Austin home, and though Charles’ expenses did not leave much for entertainment, the couple enjoyed the activities offered by the University.
+Betti rented a room in an Austin home, and though the budget did not leave much for entertainment, the couple enjoyed the activities offered by the University.

 Charles and Betti’s relationship blossomed through their UT years and soon they had thoughts of marriage.
-Charles graduated and was employed at a salary of $100 a month, but marriage had to wait until he could make more money.
+Charles graduated and was employed at a salary of $100 a month, so marriage had to wait until he earned more money.
 Eventually his salary increased to $200 a month, and the two were wed.
-They’ve been married for more than 60 years.
-After retirement, Charles decided to give up charging fees for his law practice and devote his remaining time to pro bono work.
+They were married for more than 60 years.
+After retirement, Charles decided to give up charging fees for his law practice and devoted his time to pro bono work.

-Because Charles and Betti experienced poverty growing up, they wanted to help students who are the first members of their family to attend college.
-They founded the Charles and Betti Saunders Foundation in 1973, and through the foundation have given $3.5 million in endowment support to universities, colleges, high schools, and public charities, including this endowment and the Charles and Betti Saunders Endowed Presidential Scholarship in Law, established August 11, 1994.
+Because Charles and Betti grew up in poverty and understood how difficult it can be to pay for the education that will fulfill a dream, they chose to help students who are the first of their family to attend college.
+They founded the Charles and Betti Saunders Foundation in 1973.
+The foundation has given $3.5 million in endowment support to universities, colleges, high schools, and public charities, including this endowment and the Charles and Betti Saunders Endowed Presidential Scholarship in Law, established August 11, 1994.